bigcommerce/dev-docs/docs/api-docs/getting-started/about-our-api.md

 When performing a request that contains a body (eg. POST or PUT), the type of content you are sending needs to be specified in the `Content-Type` header.

 ### Response content type
 There are two ways you can specify the type of content you would like to receive.
 The first method is to specify the `Accept` header.
-The second is to supply an extension to the resource you are requesting.
+The second is to supply an extension to the resource you're requesting.

 The priority in which you can process these methods are:
 * Accept header high-priority types (eg. `Accept: application/json`) extensions on the resource (e.g. `customers.json`).